derekTurner/IT-docs-23/Block_REACT/section_3/maintainingState.md

 * useLayoutEffect
 * useDebugValue

-The **useState** hook is the one we require to add state to functions to achieve the same results as demonstated for classes.
+The **useState** hook is the one we require to add state to functions.

 ### Maintaining state with the useState hook